vmask25/Computational-Intelligence-CI-2022/lab3/README.md

     pick_odd_max
     pick_one_from_min
     # Last assigned champion vs optimal: 1.0 (100% of wins in the 100 matches)
-We will analyze better these results and we will try to understand better why this happens and if we didn't make mistakes somewhere.
+We will analyze better these results.

 ## Contributors